Transformative TBI Therapy: How light therapy is changing the way we treat traumatic brain injuries.

 Photobiomodulation is a red/near- infrared (NIR) LED that is capable of penetrating through the scalp and skull to affect the health of brain tissue.
 These NIR wavelengths have an anti-inflammatory effect on specific brain cells called microglia.
 Glial cells are thought to play a role in mediating the immune response in the brain.
 This helps to improve energy production and blood flow to the brain; speeding up healing and recovery time of damaged neurons.
 Human studies have shown improvement in executive functioning, memory, learning, attention, sleep and more in patients who have suffered TBIs [3-5].

 In a study done by Michael R Hamblin, numerous positive results were reported for patients who used light therapy (PBM) to assist their TBI symptoms and recoveries.
 PBM may assist in the production of new neurons in the brain, a process called neurogenesis.
 Neurogenesis is important in TBI patients because new and healthy neurons may replace damaged and non-functioning neurons allowing the brain to repair.

 PBM or light therapy has been shown in clinical studies of patients with chronic TBI to refine executive functioning which involves working memory, mental flexibility, and self-regulation.
 Using light therapy for TBI also shows an improvement in people's sleep.

 What does treatment look like?

 While providers use a variety of brands of lasers, all the treatments are painless and non-invasive.
-Most treatments include contact to the skin with a wand, headband, cap, nasal probe or nasal clip.
+Most treatments include contact to the skin with a wand, headband, cap, nasal probe or nasal clip, while other treatments include panels that shine light onto the skin.
 Typically treatments range from 10-30 minutes.
 While standardized treatment protocols are still being researched, many studies have shown effectiveness with three visits a week for six weeks, for a total of 18 visits.

-Want to learn more about our specific techniques?
+Want to learn more about our specific photobiomodulation/red light therapy devices?